Hyperthyroidism - Symptoms

 - weight loss despite an increased appetite

 It is important to note that these symptoms can be due to other medical conditions and disorders ranging from simple anxiety to more serious health problems.
-The best recourse would be to consult our doctors, who will be able to help diagnose the problem and provide guidance.
+The best recourse would be to consult our homeopaths, who will be able to help diagnose the problem and provide guidance.

 When to see a doctor

-If someone experiences unexplained weight loss, rapid heartbeat, unusual sweating, swelling at the base of the neck or other symptoms associated with hyperthyroidism, they should consult a doctor.
+If someone experiences unexplained weight loss, rapid heartbeat, unusual sweating, swelling at the base of the neck or other symptoms associated with hyperthyroidism, they should consult a homeopathic consultant.
 It is important to provide a detailed description of the experienced symptoms, because many signs and symptoms of hyperthyroidism may be associated with several other problems.